DDQQWU/SSL-of-Ising/README.md

 ### Joint_SL(y)
 **Description**
 The function is used for running "optimal" SL method.
+We mainly use this method to demonsrate the SL method we compare the SCISS method with is almost equivalent to the optimal one, therefore the superiority of SCISS is valid.
 **Argument**
 y: observed outcome
 **Return Value**